Arya200204/Medical-Image-Synthesis-Using-GAN/README.md

 The primary goal of the project is to demonstrate how Generative AI can be used for medical image augmentation, which can support research, training datasets, and medical imaging studies.

 # Objectives
+* To generate synthetic medical images using Conditional GAN architecture.
+* To provide a web-based interface for uploading and generating images.
+* To manage users using role-based authentication.
+* To store uploaded and generated images in a structured database system.
+* To demonstrate the application of Generative AI in healthcare imaging.